UndreamtMayhem/FCC-Data-Visualization-Certification/Visualize Data with a Heat Map/readme.md

-# Visualize Data with a Bar Chart: User Story
+# Visualize Data with a Heat Map: User Story

 ## Tools
 - jquery